 A final reason for conduction SWOT analysis is that it can help get everyone involved in the analysis of the firm.
 The SWOT analysis is a relatively simple analysis – helping get the input of everyone within the firm.

 As well as getting employee input, this can be an important component of getting employee involvement and ultimately buy-in to the strategy.
-Involving employees in the process can thus help with the implementation process -with the increase buy-in implementation success.
+Involving employees in the process can thus help with the implementation process – with increased strategic buy-in improving implementation success.